-The best astronomy apps use the gyroscope and compass in your smartphone or tablet, along with date, time, and location services, to determine your whereabouts.
-While an internet connection is helpful, it’s not always strictly necessary for every app.
-If you’re in the wilderness, far from a Wi-Fi or cell connection, you can still get the celestial information you need from astronomy apps.
-Some also use augmented reality (AR) through the device’s camera to show you exactly where stars are positioned.
+Best of all, if you’re in the wilderness, far from a Wi-Fi or cell connection, you can still get the celestial information you need from astronomy apps.
+Some use augmented reality (AR) through the device’s camera to show you exactly where stars are positioned.
 Most apps are extremely easy to use and targeted to beginners and enthusiasts — just point your device’s camera toward the heavens and find the stars and constellations.

-Inspired to see what’s overhead?
-Here are a few of the many cross-platform iOS and Android apps we discovered.
+Inspired to identify and understand what’s overhead?
+Here are some of the best cross-platform iOS and Android apps for star-gazing in 2021.

 Star Rover acts as your device’s built-in planetarium.
 Just hold up your phone, use a pinch-to-zoom gesture, and have the app pinpoint whatever is up there.
 After determining your position, the app locates stars, the moon, planets, and constellations.
 The sky map updates dynamically as you move your phone around the block, neighborhood, or region to see twinkling stars, nebulae, meteors, and sunset glow.
 Star Rover, which costs $2, catalogs over 120,000 stars, all 88 constellations, planets and their moons, moon phases, and real images of Messier objects.
 Detailed information covers sky objects, equatorial and azimuthal grids, the Milky Way Galaxy, sunrise and sunset, eclipse simulation, and more.